DragonSpit/HPCsharp/README.md

 Linear and stable Radix Sort algorithm for arrays and lists of user defined classes sorted by key.
 Free and open source HPCsharp package on https://www.nuget.org

+**_Version 3.0.3_** Just Released!
+Give it a try.

+- Fixed Stability of Stable Parallel Merge Sort.
+Serial Merge Sort is already stable.

 **_Version 3.0.2_**

 - Fixed Merge Sort of user defined classes (data types).
 Examples of usage and benchmarks coming soon.